 If you miss a dose, it’s best to take it as soon as you remember.
 If it’s almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Don’t double up on the dosage.

 Several different brand names and generic versions of thyroid hormone replacement are available.
 Still, it’s a good idea to stay on the same medicine.
 Even though all of these drugs contain the same active ingredient, they can also contain different inactive ingredients that might affect your treatment.

 You might need to be on thyroid hormone for the rest of your life.
 But the dosage could change over time, depending on your hormone levels.

 When you take thyroid hormone in the recommended dose, it shouldn’t have many side effects.
 In larger amounts, it might cause:

 - pounding heart

 - increased appetite

 Ask your doctor which side effects are serious enough to schedule a visit.

 Some medicines and foods can prevent your body from properly absorbing levothyroxine.
 Ask your doctor if you need to stop eating or taking any of these:

-- vitamins or supplements that contain iron or calcium
+- vitamins or supplements that contain iron or

 - soy foods